-- The KURO LINK function operates when KURO LINK is set to On for all devices connected to the HDMI OUT (MAIN) terminal.
+- The KURO LINK function only works when outputting video signals from the HDMI OUT terminal. - The KURO LINK function works when KURO LINK is set to On on the player (page 44). - The KURO LINK function operates when KURO LINK is set to On for all devices connected with HDMI cables.
 Once connections and the settings of all the devices are finished, be sure to check that the player's picture is output to the Flat Panel TV.
 (Also check after changing the connected devices and reconnecting HDMI cables.)
 The KURO LINK function may not operate properly if the player's picture is not properly output to the Flat Panel TV. - Use High Speed HDMI[TM] cables when using the KURO LINK function.
-The KURO LINK function may not operate properly if other HDMI cables are used. - For some models, the KURO LINK function may be referred to as "HDMI Control".
+The KURO LINK function may not operate properly if other HDMI cables are used. - For some models, the KURO LINK function may be referred to as "HDMI Control". - The Simultaneous power function is activated when the player is set as follows (page 44):